North Carolina Court Records

 Persons interested in locating an inmate incarcerated in a North Carolina federal facility may use the Federal Bureau of Prisons’ (BOP) online inmate locator.
 The inmate locator contains records of all inmates in all of the state’s federal facilities from 1982 to date.
 Persons may search the BOP’s database by name or by number.

-To search by name, use the inmate’s first name, last name, or middle name.
+To search by name, use the inmate’s first, last, or middle names.
 Other options available with the name search include the inmate’s race, age, and sex.

 To search via registration number, the user would need one of the following numbers: